janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 This is because plugins use module inclusion, which cannot override direct method definitions, because included modules follow the same rules as superclasses.

-As for [`Module#prepend`], it would work for `Roda`, but not for `RodaRequest` and `RodaResponse`, because it wouldn't be possible to override behaviour inherited from `Rack::Request` and `Rack::Response`.
+If you thought about [`Module#prepend`], it would work (thanks @jrochkind for the [correction]), but it would bump Roda's required Ruby version to 2.0 or higher.
+And also, there is no equivalent for `Module#extend`, so we would have to call `singleton_class.prepend MyPlugin::ClassMethods`, which isn't pretty.

+There is a more elegant solution.
 We previously established that plugins can already override each other.
 What if we then make the core functionality *itself* a plugin (a "base" plugin), which automatically gets applied when Roda is required?

 ```rb
 class Roda